luxcpp/fhe/LLM.md

 ---

-*Last Updated: 2025-12-29 - Added 10 GPU patent implementations, renamed libs*
+*Last Updated: 2025-12-30 - Updated architecture to use luxcpp/gpu foundation*